finos/legend-studio/CONTRIBUTING.md

 ### Changeset

 A `changeset` is an intent to release a set of packages at particular [semver bump types](https://semver.org/) with a summary of the changes made.
-Therefore, for a PR with significant changes (refactoring, maintenance, bug fixes, or adding new features), we expect the author to create a `changeset` file which indicates which packages should be re-released due to this change and a brief summary of the changes to be added to release note/changelog.
+Therefore, for a PR with substantial changes (refactoring, maintenance, bug fixes, or adding new features), we expect the author to create a `changeset` file which indicates which packages should be re-released due to this change and a brief summary of the changes to be added to release note/changelog.
 We use [changesets](https://github.com/atlassian/changesets) to manage this process.
 The command `yarn changeset` will open an interactive prompt which helps you build the changeset.

 > Changes like adding documentation or testing are also important, but they don't affect the functionalities of the app and thus never requires a release.
 As such, you might not need to create a changeset for these changes.